-- (1) Management of HR Records will follow the general record management procedures of the First Nation. - (2) Job competition files will clearly and transparently document the evaluation and selection process and will include, at a minimum, the following: - a.
-External recruitment firm agreement (if applicable); - b.
-Job description and required qualifications and skills; and - c.
-Selection results. - (3) A confidential employee file will be created for each new employee and will include the following HR Records: - a.
+- (1) Management of HR Records will follow the general record management procedures of the First Nation. - (2) Job competition files will clearly and transparently document the evaluation and selection process and will include, at a minimum, the following: - b.
+External recruitment firm agreement (if applicable); - c.
+Job description and required qualifications and skills; and - d.
+Selection results. - (3) A confidential employee file will be created for each new employee and will include the following HR Records: - e.
 Resume with experience and qualifications;

-- b.
-Results of background checks (i.e. reference checks, criminal background check, credit check, education check); - c.
-Offer letter of employment or contract; - d.
-Performance plans and results of performance evaluations; - e.
-Current job description; - f.
+- f.
+Results of background checks (i.e. reference checks, criminal background check, credit check, education check); - g.
+Offer letter of employment or contract; - h.
+Performance plans and results of performance evaluations; - i.
+Current job description; - j.
 Enrolment information for benefits plans. - (4) Access to HR Records will be restricted to HR personnel in performance of their job function and the Senior Manager, however, employees can access their personal employee file upon request and in the presence of an HR person. - (5) Upon employee termination HR Records for that employee will be retained for seven years following the date of termination.
 In the event of litigation, the destruction of HR Records should be suspended until the investigation, audit, or litigation is complete.

-- (1) FMB's Financial Management System Standards - a.
-Standard 12.6.1 Records of functions, etc. - b.
-Standard 12.6.2 Maintenance procedure - c.
-Standard 12.6.3 Records of qualifications / competencies - d.
+- (6) FMB's Financial Management System Standards - k.
+Standard 12.6.1 Records of functions, etc. - I. Standard 12.6.2 Maintenance procedure - m.
+Standard 12.6.3 Records of qualifications / competencies - n.
 Standard 12.6.4 Management of employee records - (1) FMB's Financial Administration Law Standards - a.
 Standard 11.4.4 HR policies / practices - b.
 Standard 21.3 Record keeping, storage, etc. - c.
 Standard 21.4 Requirements for confidentiality, etc.

-(1) None
+(7) None